richardgaywood/paydata.org/content/setting/matrix_re_fluff/spotting_and_positioning.md

 So: suppose Wally Wageslave is using his commlink to view the Matrix. **Spotting** is the process by which his commlink discovers there's an icon to show him.
 Spotting is tied to the local mesh, the part of the Matrix that runs on device-to-device connections.
 You can consider spotting range as a sort of short-range horizon, it's the distance around you that you device is actively keeping track of so it can keep your connection going.

 Wally's commlink doesn't concern itself too much with devices that aren't really nearby, as it's really only trying to keep its connection alive.
 By default, the spotting horizon extends to about a hundred metres or so (the exact amount can vary with network conditions.)
-If he wants - although he probably doesn't - Wally can tell his commlink to look further than that, and show him all the devices it can find at a larger range.
+If he wants - although he probably doesn't - Wally can tell his commlink to look further than that, and show him all the devices it can find at a larger range, up to the limits of the local mesh.

 ## Invisible icons